ume-huzaifa/ume-huzaifa/README.md

 - 👋 Hi, I’m @ume-huzaifa
 - 👀 I’m an Entrepreneur and an investor
 - 🌱 I’m currently learning AI and Blockchain
-- 💞️ I along with my Husband work on state of the art products
+- 💞️ I along with my partner work on state of the art products
 - 📫 We are always open for discovering passive ways of income.
 Feel free to reach out to us

 <!---